jphooiveld/EventSauceBundle/README.md

 ### Message decorators

 Message decorators allow you to add extra headers to a message.
-Every class that you create and implements **EventSauce\EventSourcing\MessageDecorator** will automatically add the headers that you define to the persisted message.
+Every class you create and implements **EventSauce\EventSourcing\MessageDecorator** will automatically add the headers that you define to the persisted message.

 ### Upcasting

 Upcasters can transform messages in case events change.
-Every class that you create and implements **EventSauce\EventSourcing\Upcasting\DelegatableUpcaster** will automatically be used.
+Every class you create and implements **EventSauce\EventSourcing\Upcasting\DelegatableUpcaster** will automatically be used.

 ## Overriding default services